 The Company assesses whether an indicator of impairment in the value of its properties exists by considering expected future operating income, trends and prospects, as well as the effects of demand, competition and other economic factors.
-Such factors include projected rental revenue, operating costs and capital expenditures as well as estimated holding periods and capitalization rates.
-If an impairment indicator exists, the determination of recoverability is made based upon the estimated undiscounted future net cash flows, excluding interest expense.
-The amount of impairment loss, if any, is determined by comparing the fair value, as determined by a discounted cash flows analysis, with the carrying value of the related assets.
+Such factors include projected rental revenue, operating costs and capital expenditures as well as capitalization rates and estimated holding periods.
 The Company generally holds and operates its properties long-term, which decreases the likelihood of their carrying values not being recoverable.
-A shortened holding period increases the risk that the carrying value of a long-lived asset is not recoverable.
+Changes in events or changes in circumstances may alter the expected hold period of an asset or asset group, which may result in an impairment loss and such loss could be material to the Company's financial condition or operating performance.
+If the carrying value of the property exceeds the estimated undiscounted cash flows, an impairment loss is recognized equal to the excess of carrying value over its estimated fair value.
 Properties classified as held for sale are measured at the lower of the carrying amount or fair value less cost to sell.